 The home is seen as directly indicative of the female partner’s worth and is frequently a considerable reflection of her ability to “properly” mother.
-Because of this, it has become a wild insistency for some women to ensure that their homes stay “show ready” to ward off visitors’ ill judgments, even if impractical at a given moment to do so.
+Because of this, it has become a wild insistency for some women to ensure that their homes stay “show ready” to ward off visitors’ ill judgments, even if the task is minimall impractical at a given moment to do so.

 Is balance “catchable?”
-Or are we chasing a utopic concept, never to be actually collected, something merely glossed over or forgotten about as we age?
+Or are we, as mothers, chasing a utopic concept, never to be actually collected, something eventually forgotten about as we age?